Turnout

 What is GERD and Its Impact on Veterans

-By understanding GERD and its effects, you can take proactive steps toward managing your health.
+By understanding GERD and its effects, you can take proactive steps toward managing your condition.
 We're here to help you find the support you need, ensuring that you can live your life to the fullest despite the challenges of this condition.

 The center focuses on GERD, with branches representing its definition, symptoms, impacts, and resources.
 Follow the branches to see how these elements connect and what they mean for veterans.